ibm-self-serve-assets/instana-sre-diagnostics-custom-mode/README.md

 #### 2. Troubleshooting Incidents

 ```
-Ask Bob: "What caused the spike in errors for application Y at 2:30 PM?"
+Ask Bob: "What caused the spike in errors for application <name_of_application_perspective> at 2:30 PM?"
 ```

 Bob will: